brightspot/recordsync/README.md

 `com.psddev.sitemap.SiteMapPartition`, as these are large objects that are specific to the environment on which they were created.

+### Alternatively: Type Inclusions

+If your use case is limited to certain types, you may want to use `includedTypes` instead.
+If you decide to go this route, make sure that you're also including any important types that might be referenced by this type.
+One type in particular that you should almost certainly include is `com.psddev.cms.db.Directory` - without this some of your permalinks may be incomplete.

 ### Exporter Configuration
 ```xml
 <?xml version="1.0" encoding="utf-8"?>